 Pruning some shoots in May to extend blooming time

-Rather like succulent plants, Sedum are easy to propagate.
+Sedum are easy to propagate.
 The low growing evergreen ones (Stonecrops) will easily root from cuttings at any month of the year.
 The herbaceous perennial ones (Ice Plants) are best propagated by dividing clumps up into smaller sections with roots attached.
 You can divide your plants in late autumn and early spring.

 Download the free Candide App to get help and answers from a warm community of gardeners, including Alan!